kflavin/importer/README.md

 # serverless importer

-This repo is used for:
+This repo is used to dynamically launch EC2 instances for data loading.
+There are two distinct parts:

+* Lambda functions, under `lambda/`, which handle the loading
+* An importer script, which is only used for NPI data, under `importer/`

+It currently loads the following data:

 * Loading the `npis` table
 * Loading the RxNorm product data